The MARY E. MARTIN TRILOGIES BLOG and on Facebook @TheTrilogyofRemembrance—

 Do you want to get lost in the story—be mesmerized by intricate plots and characters with their many flaws?
 If so, sign up here.

 Alexander Wainwright is a landscape artist and star of The Trilogy of Remembrance.
-But he is not stuck in the novels—The Drawing Lesson, The Fate of Pryde and Night Crossing.
-In fact, he pops down the rabbit hole and time travels in CyberSpace.
+But he is not stuck in the novels—The Drawing Lesson, The Fate of Pryde, Night Crossing and The Wondrous Apothecary.
+In fact, he pops down the rabbit hole with time travels in CyberSpace.
 You’ll find his stories posted in this blog.
 Here’s two of his CyberSpace adventures.
 I Woke Inside Dr. Jung’s Dream and I Met Beethoven in Venice

 Would you like to read intriguing stories which make you think about the many mysteries of life, love and art?
 Here’s one entitled An Act of Kindness which introduces Harry Jenkins, star of The Osgoode Trilogy.

 Would you like to contribute your own story?
 Great!
-Just subscribe to the blog and fill out a contact form.
+Please feel free to do so.

 If you love…

 Do you spend hours in galleries gazing at paintings?
 Or do you prefer something more “edgy” such as a work of conceptual art?
-Then sign up for this blog.
-If you love to think and talk about art and the way it affects your life, then this is the blog to read.
+If you love to think and talk about art and the way it affects your life, then these are the blogs to read.

-Or perhaps you prefer this video as a form of performance art.
+Or perhaps you prefer this video which you see below as a form of performance art.
 The artist Marina Abramovic performed it at MoMa.
 Strangers, in turn, sat across from her for five minutes.
 In that time, a highly emotional connection was frequently made.
 But note, the man in this video was a former colleague and lover whom she was not expecting.

 But do you think Abramovic’s work is art?
 Personally, I like the fact that this performance is interactive.
 The viewer becomes an intimate part of the piece.
 It makes us ask a fundamental questions which fascinate me–what is art?
 Why does some art last forever and others are only a passing fad?